 Cletus is a somewhat prominent first name for men (#1018 out of 1220, Top 83%) but an uncommon surname for all people.
 (2000 U.S. Census)

 Presented below is the birth name popularity of Cletus for boys.
 Cletus was first listed in 1890-1899 and reached its highest rank of #470 in the U.S. during the years 1920-1929, but is not found in the list currently.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Records, 2014)

-Shown below is a comparison of the popularity of the boy name Cletus and affiliated names.
-Prominent related forms of Cletus ranked in the Top 1000 are Cleo and Cleon.
-Adoption of these boy names reached its peak during the years 1920-1929 and has become much lower since, with the versions Cleo and Cletus becoming less fashionable.
-(2014 Birth Statistics)
+Shown below is a comparison of the usage of Cletus and affiliated names.
+Prominent related forms of Cletus are Cleo and Cleon.
+Adoption of these boy names reached its peak during 1920-1929 (usage of 0.4463%) and has become much lower since, with the versions Cleo and Cletus becoming less fashionable.
+(Top 1000 Birth Names Records, 2014)